phamlington/Scripts/CompileOpenFOAM.md

 Run `foamSystemCheck`.
 If you get any errors, or your system can't find the file, then something has gone wrong.

 Move into the source code by running `cd $WM_PROJECT_DIR`, and kick off the compile with `./Allwmake 2>&1 | tee make.log`.

+## Testing Everything

+Ryan created the following super helpful test instructions:

+To test the installation, you can run `foamInstallationTest`.

+Then create a directory for the tutorials within `mkdir -p $FOAM_RUN`.

+Copy the tutorials to the run directory with `cp -r $FOAM_TUTORIALS $FOAM_RUN`

+Try to run laminar flow in a cavity:
+- `cd $FOAM_RUN/tutorials/incompressible/icoFoam/cavity`
+- `blockMesh`
+- `icoFoam`